borntofrappe/scientific-computing-with-python/arithmetic-formatter/README.md

 -----    ------    ----    -----
 ```

-## Notes
+## Solution

-The first step to tackle the problem is updating the `arithmetic_arranger` function to accept two arguments, the problems and the optional boolean.
+Define `arithmetic_arranger` as a function with two parameters: `problems` and `solved`.
+Give `solved` a default value of `False` to make the argument optional.

 ```py
 def arithmetic_arranger(problems, solved=False):
 ```

-From this setup, the most immediate portion relates to the error messages:
+In the body of the function, begin by considering the error messages:

-- too many problems
+- there are more than five projects

   ```py
   if len(problems) > 5:
     return 'Error: Too many problems.'
   ```

-- operator not describing addition or subtraction
+- the operators describe multiplication or division

   For this step it is first necessary to loop through the problems, break up the operation in its three components and consider the operator